top of page

 What Questions Should You Ask a Retained Executive Search Firm Before You Sign Anything?

-- Philip Lamb
+Philip Lamb

-- 5 min read
+• 8 min read

 The retained search contract is not the place to start asking questions.
-By the time a document is in front of you, the firm has already made its pitch, answered the easy questions, and created enough momentum that most clients sign without pushing back on the things that actually matter.
+By the time a document is in front of you, the firm has already made its pitch, answered the easy questions, and built enough momentum that most clients sign without pushing back on the things that actually matter.

 After more than 30 years of running retained searches for mid-market companies in energy, manufacturing, and industrial sectors, these are the questions that tell a client everything they need to know.